Ghetto Life (song): Reception

 "Ghetto Life" received praise from critics but not as much success on the charts.
 It only reached #102 on Billboards popular music charts.
 It performed better on the Hot Soul Singles chart, peaking at #38.
 A medley with "Give It to Me Baby" and "Super Freak" did reach #1 on the Dance Club Songs chart.

 Allmusic critic Alex Henderson described "Ghetto Life" as an "arresting hit."
 Fellow Allmusic critic Andrew Hamilton described it as "an underrated song with so much going on musically you can't grab it all in one bite" and claimed its lack of chart success was "downright embarrassing." uDiscoverMusic critic Charles Waring agreed that "Ghetto Life"'s chart performance "didn’t reflect the song’s quality."
 New York Times writer Jonathan Lethem wrote that "here's where the promise of punk-funk is kept" and that with its "ragged, furious guitars, blended with Rick's ragged, furious voice and ragged, furious lyrics...genuine pride and defiance are impossible to mistake."
 OPS staff writer Krista Summitt praised the "steady soulful beat and excellent rhythm guitar work."

 "Ghetto Life" was included on several Rick James compilation albums, including Bustin' Out: The Very Best of Rick James and Ultimate Collection.

 "In the Ghetto"

-In 2006 Busta Rhymes sampled "Ghetto Life" for his song "In the Ghetto" utilizing vocals James recorded before his death.
+In 2006 Busta Rhymes sampled "Ghetto Life" for his song "In the Ghetto" utilizing vocals James recorded.
 "In the Ghetto" reached #50 on the Hot R&B/Hip-Hop chart.